vvikramsri/demo-git/README.md

 # demo-git
-This was a demonstartion given to educate people on how to use git .
+This was a demonstration given to educate people on how to use git .